BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Tobi Goodness Popoola

-Tobi is currently an MSc Computer Science student in Boise State University and a research student in ADaPT lab.
-He was born in Nigeria and had his Bachelor’s Degree in Computer Engineering from the University of Lagos, Akoka, Nigeria (January 2016).His drive to solve problems led him to focus on High Performance Computing, Compiler Optimization, and Benchmarking.
-His current research is focused on using the LLVM infrastructure to implement the various compiler optimization research done in the lab.
+Tobi received his Bachelor's in Computer Engineering from the University of Lagos, Akoka, Nigeria and is currently pursuing his PhD in Computer Science at Boise State University.
+He is currently working on the Chill I/E project.

 * * *